ClientModder1992/vizality/ACKNOWLEDGEMENTS.md

 - Special thanks to anyone that has donated anything, pledged on Patreon, and everyone that has joined our [Discord server](https://discord.gg/42B8AC9) and been very supportive along the way towards creating a better Discord experience for everyone.

-- [Lighty](https://github.com/1Lighty) for listening to my code ramblings and offering an insightful eye (sometimes).
-Also helped spark some ideas in the structuring of VIzality.
-His code work has also been an inspiration.

-- BetterDiscord, EnhancedDiscord, DiscordInjections, and Lightcord have all been a source of inspiration as we all ultimately have striven towards the same goal.
+- BetterDiscord, EnhancedDiscord, DiscordInjections, Lightcord, and obviously Powercord, have all been a source of inspiration as we all ultimately have striven towards the same, or at least similar, goal of making the Discord experience more enjoyable.
 Let's keep the community fresh and keep coming up with new ideas amd implementations.

-- Discord, because without you none of this would be possible.
+- Discord, because without you, none of this would be possible.
 But really, trying to build and keep up with your updates has certainly been a ride.

 ## Copyright Addendum